 For this purpose, you will be invited to the clinic for an initial consultation before any decisions are made.
 In most cases, you won’t have to stay in the hospital after treatment, and you can recover from the comfort of your own home.
 Your specialist will give you detailed instructions about what to do and what to avoid, so you can shorten the recovery period as much as possible.

-Immediately after your surgery is over, you will go to a recovery room, so we can make sure that you are safe.
+Immediately after your blepharoplasty surgery is over, you will go to a recovery room, so we can make sure that you are safe.
 In most cases, your doctor will allow you to leave on the same day, but you should ask a friend or family member to drive you home.
 For about one week, you should avoid any blood-thinning medication to prevent side effects.
-What’s more, you’ll be given an ointment to apply on your eye, and your doctor will explain to you how to keep it clean.
+What’s more, you’ll be given an ointment to apply to your eye, and your doctor will explain to you how to keep it clean.

 A week after your surgery, you can resume exercise such as swimming or lifting weights and stop sleeping with your head raised.
 If necessary, you will return to your doctor’s office to have any stitches removed.
 Approximately two weeks after surgery, you can resume wearing contact lenses.
 At that time, you should be able to see the final results of your surgery, and you will most likely be able to resume all your normal activities and go back to work.

-Although this treatment involves surgery, it is not as invasive as some other cosmetic procedures, so you don’t have to do very much to prepare.
+Although this blepharoplasty treatment involves surgery, it is not as invasive as some other cosmetic procedures, so you don’t have to do very much to prepare.
 Because cigarette smoke isn’t good for your eyes, you should try to quit before you undergo treatment.
 What’s more, you will need to stop any blood-thinning medication for the time being.

 Before approving you for surgery, your doctor will ask you to the clinic to evaluate your medical history and discuss your goals.
 Your eyes will need to be examined, and you will undergo a vision test, particularly if you want to make an insurance claim.
 In addition, your eyelids will be photographed from several different angles.
 That way, we can better assess how well surgery worked for you and what changes you have experienced due to treatment.